icecreamhead/londoncitypool/content/admin/rules.md

 * Next, the home team captain will pick the players from the away team to complete any gaps in the sheet due to them being short on players.
 * Finally the away team captain does the same.

 b) Before starting the second round of six singles frames, the procedure from 2.2 (a) is repeated.
+In the reverse round of singles, players are to stay in their same numbered position, unless they are being substituted.
 As per rule 2.3 (d) this does not need to wait for the completion of all of the first six frames.

 c) On completion of all singles frames, the home team writes down their doubles pairings, followed by the away team captain.
 If either team is short on players, they leave gaps in the third pairing.
-Finally, the home team nominates player(s) from the away team to make up the final doubles pairing, followed by the away team completing the home teams doubles pairings.
+Finally, the home team nominates the player from the away team to make up the final doubles pairing, followed by the away team completing the home team's doubles pairings.

 d) Any substitutions for subsequent sections (reverse singles and doubles) to be notified to the opposing captain prior to the start of that section.

 e) Scores will only be accepted on the officially provided scoresheets and full names must be provided at least once so it is clear to the Division Directors which team members are participating.

+f) Both participating team captains must sign the scoresheet on completion of the match.

 ### 2.3 Match play